TeCSAR-UNCC/AWARE-DNN-ACCEL/README.md

 This script works in the directory: */src/main/resources/*

 1. Lastly, *test:runMain thecode.connector* connects everything together.
-Before running this the files in: */src/main/resources/* must be moved to the*/verilog/* directory.
+Before running this command, the files in: */src/main/resources/* must be moved to the */verilog/* directory.
 It is advised to delete old files in there first.

 The very last step is to generate the bitstream from the machine generated verilog.